15 Professional Athletes Who Didn’t Know When to Quit

-It began innocently back in 2002, and continued up until he finally walked away from the game and filed retirement papers in 2011.
+There may not be another athlete more associated with retiring and un-retiring than former NFL quarterback Brett Favre.
+We can’t help but flash back to the truckloads of retirement speculation following the three-time MVP.
+It began innocently back in 2002, and continued up until he finally filed retirement papers in 2011.
 His first “retirement” came in 2008, when he was still a member of the Green Bay Packers.
-As it turned out, Favre attempted to come back to the team, but the Packers were simply ready to move on to the Aaron Rodgers-era and traded him to the New York Jets.
+Then, Favre attempted to return to the team, but the Packers were ready to move on to Aaron Rodgers.
+They traded him to the New York Jets.

 Here, we rank 14 of the most notable professional athlete un-retirements of all time — after Favre’s retirement comeback, of course — listed in no particular.
 Who else would you add to our “Brett Favre Hall of Fame?”